Scott Bailey (actor)

-Scott Michael Bailey (born December 16, 1974) is an American actor.
+Scott Bailey is an American actor.
 He is known for playing the character of Sandy Foster on the CBS soap opera Guiding Light, the character of Roman Martin on the MyNetworkTV limited-run serial Saints & Sinners and the character of Greg Cooper in an episode of the TV series Femme Fatales.

 Background

 Bailey was born in Florissant, Missouri.
 He spent seven years of his childhood residing in Europe.
-Due to having lived in Europe, Bailey is fluent in German, Spanish (and sign language).
-He has an elder sister, Lisa and his mother worked as an Army nurse for the Government.
-He earned a degree in mechanical engineering from New Mexico State University where he was a member of the Pi Kappa Alpha fraternity and was an ASNMSU (Associated Students of New Mexico State university) senator.
+Due to having lived in Europe, Bailey is fluent in German and Spanish (and sign language).
+He has an elder sister, Lisa, and his mother worked as an Army nurse for the Government.
+He earned a degree in mechanical engineering from New Mexico State University, where he was a member of the Pi Kappa Alpha fraternity and was an ASNMSU (Associated Students of New Mexico State University) senator.
 Bailey has also worked for the U.S. Department of Energy.
 Acting was not Scott Bailey's first choice of occupation; it was merely just a hobby.
 He eventually decided to pursue a career in acting while working on his doctoral degree at UCLA.